chrisammon3000/aws-permits-pipeline/README.md

 An ETL pipeline for construction permits data from the [Los Angeles Open Data Portal](https://data.lacity.org/) hosted on AWS using  *Lambda*, *PostgreSQL RDS* with PostGIS, and *S3*.
 Running the pipeline fetches the data from the internet and loads it into an RDS instance running PostgreSQL/PostGIS.

-*Please note:* The stack is using dummy data at the moment, and will be updated soon.
-See most recent issues for info.

 ## Background
 Cited from [Building and Safety Permit Information](https://data.lacity.org/A-Prosperous-City/Building-and-Safety-Permit-Information-Old/yv23-pmwf):<br>
 >*"The Department of Building and Safety issues permits for the construction, remodeling, and repair of buildings and structures in the City of Los Angeles.
 Permits are categorized into building permits, electrical permits, and mechanical permits"*